marialee222/eyes/README.md

 ### Improvements
 Updates made to enhance user experience and functionality:
+The original exercise created a pair of eyes that follow mouse movement.
+The primary improvement made was the addition of blinking effect triggered every 5 seconds.
+In addition, the following updates were made:
- - added a pupil inside each eye
+ - a pupil inside each eye
- - added box shadow for depth for the eye
+ - box shadow for depth for the eye
- - adjusted height of the eyes and pupils to simulate blinking
+ - adjustments to height of the eyes and pupils to simulate blinking
- - added customization options for users to customize eye colors, background colors
+ - customization options for users to customize eye colors, background colors

 ## How to Run
 To run the Eyes exercise on your machine, follow these steps: